 David received a scholarship to attend the Berklee College of Music in Boston, where he continued studying with some of the world’s finest drummers, including Terri Lyne Carrington, Ralph Peterson, Dave Dicenso, Mike Mangini, John Ramsay, and Rod Morgenstein, among others.
 After graduating and touring with his bands, First Circle and A’tris, he moved to Los Angeles where he continued to perform, tour, record, and produce.

 A solid, articulate, and dynamic drummer, Lewis is a seasoned player who has become one of the most sought-after live and studio musicians in Los Angeles.
-He has performed and recorded with some of the biggest names in music, including jazz icons Mike Stern, Joe Lovano, and Richard Bona, rock artists Vince Neil (Motley Crue), Robby Krieger (The Doors), and George Thorogood, and world music groups Arohi Ensemble, Sheila Govindarajan, and Sheila E.
+He has performed and recorded with some of the biggest names in music, including jazz icons Mike Stern, Joe Lovano, and Richard Bona, rock/pop artists The Weeknd, Louis Cato, Vince Neil (Motley Crue), Robby Krieger (The Doors), and George Thorogood, Mirror Talk and world music groups Arohi Ensemble, and Sheila E.

 In 2011, David formed his jazz quintet, The Dave Lewis Group, and released a solo album featuring some of the most recognized jazz musicians in the world, including Jay Oliver, Bob Franceschini, Oskar Cartaya, and George Brooks.
 Lewis also spent over ten years performing with Mirror Talk, an electro pop group, releasing five albums and making a considerable impact on LA’s music scene.
 He is also a longtime member of the Indian world fusion group, Arohi Ensemble.

-After a decade of performing and touring, David was drawn to the world of music production and film scoring.
+After a decade of performing and touring, Lewis was drawn to the world of music production and film scoring.
 He collaborated with Madame Gandhi on the film, Lanka, a documentary produced by Vogue and Gap.
-David was then commissioned to score original music for Dropbox, Cadillac, and Teen Vogue.
-This inspired him to apply to USC’s Thornton School of Music, where he earned his Master’s Degree in Screen Scoring in 2020.
+Lewis was then commissioned to score original music for Dropbox, Cadillac, and Teen Vogue.
+This inspired him to apply to USC’s Thornton School of Music, where he earned his Master’s Degree in Screen Scoring.

 David is a thoughtful, forward-thinking, creative artist.
 He is focused on the journey rather than the destination and owes every success he’s had along the way to hard work, encouragement, passion, and the support from his music community and family.